-Risk of injury The passenger must be capable of sitting correctly on the passenger seat.
+Risk of injury Falling off of the passenger.

-The passenger must hold on to the rider or the handrails and place his feet on the passenger footrests.
+The passenger must be capable of properly holding onto the driver or the grab handles and of keeping his or her feet on the passenger footrests.
 Note the regulations governing the minimum age of passengers in your country.